ProfMJSimpson/IdentifiabilityTutorial/README.md

 BVP.ipynb: Jupyter notebook for calculations in Section 4 with the standard model parameterization: Modelling with a BVP: Dealing with non-identifiability

-BVP.ipynb: Jupyter notebook for calculations in Section 4 with thee re-scaled model parameterization: Modelling with a BVP: Dealing with non-identifiability
+BVP_Rescaled.ipynb: Jupyter notebook for calculations in Section 4 with thee re-scaled model parameterization: Modelling with a BVP: Dealing with non-identifiability